 Gansu province has the PRC's second-lowest gross domestic product per capita -- Tianshui municipality's 3.6 million inhabitants include 640,000 urban dwellers in Qinzhou and Maiji districts with an estimated urban poverty rate of 13.5% (2009).
 Development barriers include poor infrastructure and Gansu's remote inland location.
 Transport links are being improved through expressway and rail construction, and in July 2009 the State Council approved the establishment of the Guanzhong-Tianshui Economic Zone (GTEZ).
 By 2020, the GTEZ is intended to become the northwest PRC's economic backbone.
 Specific objectives are the promotion of economic reform, creation of an open economic zone, and transport improvements for all, thereby attracting investment and corporations.
 Tianshui's urban population will increase as rural migrants seize economic opportunities in the GTEZ.
 The influx of industries and migrants will pressure Tianshui's infrastructure.

 Although positioned as an economically developed, environment-friendly, and livable city, Tianshui faces urban development challenges.
 These include poor district heating and air quality, seasonal flooding, and inadequate urban transportation.
 The rationale for the project is addressing these urban development challenges and so enabling Tianshui to meet urbanization pressures and maximize GTEZ-related benefits.

 |Description of Outcome||Improved heating, transport and flood control services in Tianshui municipality.|

 |Progress Toward Outcome||

-The road and bridge construction under component 2 and component 3 was completed by August 2016.
+Road and bridge construction under component 2 and component 3 for the improved transport and flood control services was completed by 2016;

 |Description of Project Outputs||